decent-labs/topaz/README.md

 </p>

-- **Simplify Blockchain Software Development.** Integrate any existing application with Ethereum, enabling blockchain use cases without smart contract development or prior experience in blockchain development.
+- **Simplify Blockchain Software Development.** Integrate any existing application with a blockchain, enabling blockchain use cases without smart contract development or prior experience in blockchain development.

 - **Bypass Transaction Constraints.** Topaz batches transactions into secure